ROHHAD Studies

 International ROHHAD Registry

 The Center for Autonomic Medicine in Pediatrics (CAMP) at Lurie Children's has collaborated with doctors from around the world to build the International ROHHAD (rapid-onset obesity with hypothalamic dysfunction, hypoventilation and autonomic dysregulation) REDCap (research electronic data capture) Registry.
-This registry is an international collaboration with ROHHAD patients (and their physicians) recruited from around the world.

 The purpose of this IRB-approved research study is to gain a better understanding of the various clinical manifestations of ROHHAD with advancing age, and as related to each patient’s specific clinical course.
-With a better understanding of specific ROHHAD and associated disease manifestations, we will be able to better anticipate healthcare needs and to provide more accurate guidelines to healthcare providers world-wide in caring for patients with ROHHAD.
+With a better understanding of specific ROHHAD and associated disease manifestations, we will be able to better anticipate healthcare needs and to provide more accurate guidelines to healthcare providers world-wide in caring for individuals with ROHHAD.

 Participate in the Study